pratt13/password-exercise-helper/README.md

 ## Tasks
-Summary of tasks are below, but the flask app has far more information of you navigate to it.
+Summary of the tasks are below, but the flask app has far more information if you navigate to it.
-Locally, if run it will be on `localhost:5000` or on replit it will be the URL given.
+If the flask app is run locally as described it will be on `localhost:5000` or on replit it will be the URL given.

 ### Task 1
 #### Boyle's Task